MediaSavvy/MediaSavvy_Wiki/Wiki/Beginners-Guide-to-Piracy.md

 You really don't need anything other than Windows Defender and an occasional Malwarebytes scan, having other antiviruses is unecessary and bloatware.
 :::

-::: details How can I downlaod images from ___ stock site for free?
+::: details How can I download images from ___ stock site for free?
 You can use www.downlaoder.la.
 :::